eknathdj/devops-gitops-argocd-gha-helm/README.md

 - GitHub Actions workflow `.github/workflows/ci-cd.yml` that:
   - Builds Java app with Maven.
   - Runs static code analysis (SpotBugs via Maven).
-  - Builds and pushes Docker image to GitHub Container Registry (or other registry).
+  - Builds and pushes Docker image to Docker Hub (or other registry).
   - Scans the built image using Trivy.
   - Updates `kustomization.yaml` in overlays/dev to set the new image tag and commits the change (so ArgoCD will sync).
 - DevSecOps scanning steps example (SpotBugs + Trivy).